shyamsg/cfw/README.md

 traits relevant to the study of human disease and psychology.
 This code repository accompanies the following publication:

-Parker, C.C., Gopalakrishnan, G., Carbonetto, P., Gonzales, N.M., Leung, E, Park, Y.J., Aryee, E., Davis, J., Blizard, D.A., Ackert-Bicknell, C.L., Lionikas, A., Pritchard, J.K., Palmer, A.A.
+Parker, C.C., Gopalakrishnan, S., Carbonetto, P., Gonzales, N.M., Leung, E, Park, Y.J., Aryee, E., Davis, J., Blizard, D.A., Ackert-Bicknell, C.L., Lionikas, A., Pritchard, J.K., Palmer, A.A.
 Genome-wide association study of behavioral, physiological and gene